AI Journaling: a practical guide

 Follow-up · “What specifically is creating the most pressure right now?”

-Naming one smaller piece of “overwhelmed” is often the first way your nervous system can help itself.
+Naming one piece of “overwhelmed” is often the first way through it.

 How to start without burning out